Pirinoa

 Pirinoa is a rural community east of Lake Wairarapa, in the South Wairarapa District and Wellington Region of New Zealand's North Island.
 It includes the rural settlement of Pirinoa, and the coastal settlement of Whāngaimoana.

 Marae

 Kohunui Marae, located in Pirinoa, is a tribal meeting ground for the Ngāti Kahungunu hapū of Ngāi Rangawhakairi, Ngāti Rākairangi and Ngāti Tūkoko, and the Rangitāne hapū of Ngāti Tūkoko.
 It has a wharenui or meeting house, called Te Tihi o Tuhirangi.

 In October 2020, the Government committed $2,179,654 from the Provincial Growth Fund to upgrade Ngāi Tumapuhia a Rangi ki Okautete, Motuwairaka, Pāpāwai, Kohunui, Hurunui o Rangi and Te Oreore marae.
 The projects were expected to create 19.8 full time jobs.

 Demographics

-Pirinoa is in two SA1 statistical areas which cover 68.89 km2.
-The SA1 areas are part of the larger Aorangi Forest statistical area.
+Pirinoa locality, including Lake Ferry, covers 68.89 km2.
+It is part of the larger Aorangi Forest statistical area.